wmtford/SLfit/README.md

-<small>The SLtools repository accompanies the paper
+<sup>The SLtools repository accompanies the paper
-*The Simplified Likelihood framework*, **arXiv:1809.XXXXX**, by A. Buckley, M. Citron, S. Fichet, S. Kraml, W. Waltenberger and N. Wardle.</small>
+*The Simplified Likelihood framework*, **arXiv:1809.XXXXX**, by A. Buckley, M. Citron, S. Fichet, S. Kraml, W. Waltenberger and N. Wardle.</sup>

 Reference code